pamelamartello/pamelamartello.github.io/content/portfolio/work12.md

 * Writing content for their social media channels (WECHAT, MEETUP, and  website)
 * Website maintenance
 * Graphic Design for social media content
-* 3D printing and laser cutting service
+* 3D printing and laser cutting design service
 * Community management
 * Machinery maintenance and operation
 * Organizing and hosting workshops about 3DPrinting, laser cutting and 2D/3D software